 These days, the political landscape is scattered, with many ‘floating’ and discontented voters.
 Their electoral preferences frequently change, which leads them to vote for new populist parties as well.

 Populist parties might not offer any sensible solutions for societal problems, but they do seem to function as a relief valve for discontented citizens.
 At least that is what traditional political theory tells us.
 But how effective are populist parties at channeling discontent?
 PhD candidate Roy Kemmers of Erasmus School of Social and Behavioural Sciences (ESSB) interviewed disgruntled citizens and made a crucial discovery.

-The Social Sciences Department of Erasmus University Rotterdam ranks highest of all continental European universities in the Shanghai Ranking.
+The Social Sciences Department of Erasmus University Rotterdam ranked highest of all continental European universities in the Shanghai Ranking in 2017 and 2018.

 In this programme, we combine classical and state-of-the-art sociological theories and research with insights from political science in order to obtain in-depth understanding of contemporary politics.
 Due to this unique approach you will learn to answer topical questions such as: